 It’s an unfortunate event when one of these shows up on our service.
 A tiny betta with a large lump on their belly.
-Of the follow differentials, none of them are any good: over-feeding, Mycobacteria or a tumor.
+Of the follow differentials, none of them are any good.
+This is caused by betta over feeding, Mycobacteria or a tumor.
 Sometimes, if a fish is cooperative, we can do a quick ultrasound and get a clearer picture.
-Other times, we do what we can for the only thing we have a chance to fix: over-feeding.
+Other times, we do what we can for the only thing we have a chance to fix: betta over feeding.

 Why does this happen to bettas?
 We see this quite a bit and most of the time it is preventable.
 What causes this “giant poo ball” formation in such a small fish?
 (And no, it’s not “constipation.”)

 Betta Over Feeding is Caused by Too Much Food…

 Yes, we know betta’s don’t come with instruction manuals.
 It’d be great if all pets did.
 The betta food available on the shelves of your local store can be minuscule or half the size of your fish’s eyeball.
 Everyone loves to feed their fish their love, and many fish, bettas included, will eat more than they should in one feeding.

 No matter what pellet size you have, feed enough to take up roughly the same space as one fish eyeball.
 This will vary from 10-12 pellets to 1-2 depending on your brand!
 After that, no more!
 And treats no more than once a week.